StefanoTesla/Oxygen-Builder-filter/README.md

 # 1) Add the filter box

-a costum code block where you want and past this code:
+A costum code block where you want and past this code:

 `<button type="button" onclick="st-filter()">Filter!</button>`

-This is needed to fire the filter function, at the same time, in this div will be append all the checkbox to filter the data, but this is done by js after reading all the data attribute values, you can add your own costum css code to style as you want.
+This is needed to fire the filter function, in this div will be append all the checkboxs to filter the data, but this is done by js after reading all the data attribute values, you can add your own costum css code to style as you want.

 ![filter div codeblock](https://user-images.githubusercontent.com/92517402/183067878-1686016a-3d74-4d1e-b870-4e796abe025d.png)

 **Take note of the codeblock id, or rename as you want**

+note: in my case filter button is displaye before the option checkbox, if you want it before you can add a simple div with a custom id `<div class"what you want" id="filter-checkbox></div>` and use this div id in `PUT_YOUR_CODEBLOCK_ID` (see after where)

 # 2) Add the script function